CASA: solidarity all year round

 - What is CASA’s scope of activity?

 We have a project dedicated to supporting people in homelessness, and a project that helps families.
 The former is called CASA Amiga [friendly home].
 In both projects there is a common basis which is food.
 We committed to providing this type of help in the frontline, which is good for people and is also a good way to get to them.
-Nowadays we have more frameworks in place, like shelters and technical teams, there is a bigger scope of action.
+Nowadays, we have more frameworks in place, like shelters and technical teams, there is a bigger scope of action.
 The help and support provided via food distribution is a project we want to sustain because if people can shift their focus from worrying about their survival, they can have the “headspace” to do other things.

 - Where does this food come from?

 Basic and essential surplus food come from various sources.
 We have annual food collections at Pingo Doce stores and we have the food donations received daily, nationwide – for example, products reaching the sell-by date, or fresh produce that must be used that day.
-We collect this products in the store and bring it here.
+We collect these products in the store and bring it here.
 Then, we do a selection: some of the food is used for cooking and some is directly sent to families.
 There are also donations from individual people, or from other companies which help with food aid.
 We have now some local-government support intended for food purchase in specific places.

 - In some way, a lot of what would be considered waste ends up being a “raw-material” for your work, a resource you need daily.